Gettin' In over My Head

 Gettin' In over My Head is the fourth studio album by American musician Brian Wilson, released June 2004 on Rhino Records.
 Many of the songs were reworked versions of tracks recorded for the scrapped album Sweet Insanity and the Andy Paley sessions from the 1990s.
 The album reached #100 in the US during a 1-week chart stay, and #53 in the UK.
 Critical reaction was mixed.

 It features an assortment of celebrity guests such as Paul McCartney, Elton John, Eric Clapton and Carl Wilson (the latter appearing posthumously on "Soul Searchin'", a rejected Beach Boys song from the Paley sessions).
 Peter Blake created the cover art and assigned 2004 Brian Wilson Presents Smile artist Mark London to art-direct the rest of the package.

+As of 2025, the album is not available on streaming services.